sqali/sqali.github.io/_pages/cv.md

 and providing ongoing support
 - Identifying areas for process improvement and recommending solutions to optimize project management processes

-**Data Analysis using Oracle Database SQL**

-- Utilized over 2.5+ years of hands-on experience in SQL, honing skills in Oracle Database SQL enabling the delivery of impactful analytical solutions.
-- Transformed data into actionable insights, resulting in a 3% increase in operational efficiency.
-- Proactively responded to client needs by providing data-driven insights that enabled tracking costs across various business units, resulting in a 7% reduction in expenditure.
-- Leveraged SQL to extract and analyze data related to expenditure items, and expenses incurred by employees, leading to an 11% improvement in cost monitoring and optimization strategies.
-- Automated 5+ Excel reports using VBA, saving approximately 1 hour of weekly time.

 ## 🎓 Education